THE-cattail/qq-bot-api/README.md

 		Dice()
 ```

-You can also use bot.SendMessage.
+You can also use `bot.SendMessage`.

 ```go
 	// All media types defined in package cqcode can be sent directly.